 For more details on the English language courses and support we offer, visit our English language support page.

-Our partner college, Kaplan International College London, offers a Foundation Certificate leading to entry to a broad range of our Bachelor's degrees.
+For international students, our partner college Kaplan International College London offers a Foundation Certificate leading to entry to a broad range of our Bachelor's degrees.

 To find out more and apply, visit the Kaplan International College London website.